BrainImaging/brics-docs/docs/viewer.md

 ### Series

 A Series is a 3D image, either acquired directly from the scanner or generated from post-processing.
 This corresponds to the DICOM series object.
-A Series can be of many different underlying formats - such as DICOM, MIDAS, ITK, or a binary blob - and BrICS creates a wrapper to allow different
+A Series can be of many different underlying formats - such as DICOM, MIDAS, ITK, or a binary blob - and BrICS creates a wrapper to allow algorithms and analyses to be run on it.

 #### UID
-Every series has its own
+Every series has its own UID for identification.

+### Structure

+A Structure, also known as a contour, represents a segmentation on top of an image.
+It can be used for annotating different parts of the image,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4NTI5OTkxNywxNzQ1MDgyODk3LC01Mj
+eyJoaXN0b3J5IjpbMTg1MzI5Mjc0NiwxNzQ1MDgyODk3LC01Mj
 U3ODc5OTUsNTU2Njk0NDQ0XX0=
 -->